1. Moving from Net 30 to 60-90 Day Terms

 It would be ideal for staffing agencies if every client paid in net 15 or 30 terms, but in the current uncertain economy, many companies are increasingly stretching invoice payments to 60 days or even longer.
 According to a Staffing Industry Analysts study*, in 2013, the median time to payment for staffing firms was 35 days – but for some, that number is going up sometimes as high as 90 days.
-Some firms are reporting that cash flow came to a halt in 2016, and they are seeing pay cycles move from 30 days to 60 or 90 days.
+Some firms are reporting that they are seeing pay cycles move from 30 days to 60 or 90 days.

 Most staffing firms have a wide array of customers, varying in size, industry positioning and business type.
 Often, taking on a larger customer means accepting longer payment terms – which means a longer time to wait to cover payroll, which is often done weekly or bi-weekly.
 According to the same SIA study mentioned above, buyers with 10,000 employees or more take 45 days on average and 100,000+ employees take more than 45 days to pay.